-The members of Remuneration and Nominations Committee are selected non-executive Directors.
-Regular attendees include the CEO, CFO and the Head of HR.
+The members of the Remuneration and Nominations Committee are selected non-executive Directors.
+Regular attendees include the CEO, CFO and the Chief People Officer.
 Meetings are held on a quarterly basis and written terms of reference as approved by the Board include: